Close

 3 2018 - paramedicine

-Is used by National Boards to describe and explain the scope of a practitioner’s practice by noting the limitations on that practice.
+Records a limitation on the practice of a registrant.
+Used by National Boards to describe and explain the scope of a practitioner’s practice by noting the limitations on that practice.
 The notation does not change the practitioner’s scope of practice but may reflect the requirements of a registration standard.

 The registered health practitioner has: